staugaard/remote_file/README.md

 # RemoteFiles

-A library for uploading files to multiple remote storage backends like Amazon S3 and Rackspace CloudFiles.
+A library for uploading files to multiple remote storage backends like Amazon S3.

 The purpose of the library is to implement a simple interface for uploading files to multiple backends and to keep the backends in sync, so that your app will keep working when one backend is down.